pingswept/me30-website/content/logistics/notes.md

 Series vs. Parallel

-Resistance increases in series and decreases in parallel (here[https://tufts.box.com/s/3be929z4oalfle5flmf8e42estcnnpkz] are algebraic and conceptual explanations for this)
+Resistance increases in series and decreases in parallel ([here](https://tufts.box.com/s/3be929z4oalfle5flmf8e42estcnnpkz) are Kristen's algebraic and conceptual explanations for this)

 Is more current being drawn through circuit when the LEDs are in series or in parallel?